CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Methodology

 \subsubsection{Decoder}

-To bridge the gap between the codebook prototype space and the LLM decoder's embedding space, we employ a Multi-Layer Perceptron (MLP) to project the quantized prototype tensors from the codebook into the decoder's embedding space.
-With the task query $Q_i$ embedded via the decoder's input embedding layer, we combine the projected prototype embeddings with the query embeddings and feed the combined sequence into the decoder to perform personalized conditional generation, predicting the personalized response $R_i$.
+To bridge the gap between the aggregated user representation space and the LLM decoder's embedding space, we employ a Multi-Layer Perceptron (MLP) to project the constructive embeddings into the decoder's embedding space.
+With the task query $Q_i$ embedded via the decoder's input embedding layer, we combine the projected user embeddings with the query embeddings and feed the combined sequence into the decoder to perform personalized conditional generation, predicting the personalized response $R_i$.
 Our framework is decoder-agnostic, imposing no architectural constraints on the choice of decoder, which enables flexible application to various decoder architectures.
 The decoupled design that separates the codebook from the LLM also enables practical applications in cloud-edge collaboration and user privacy protection.